Team

 Jenny Starrs

-Jenny is the Network Coordinator for REAP’s Alaska Network for Energy Education and Employment.
+Jenny is the Program Manager for REAP’s Alaska Network for Energy Education and Employment.
 She works to identify and bridge the gaps in the state’s energy literacy and training landscape and increase the visibility of renewable energy career pathways across Alaska.
 Her work focuses on connecting stakeholders in the energy sector and facilitating collaboration and knowledge sharing throughout the ANEEE network.

 Jenny has a background in video journalism, writing, and education technology.
 She moved to Anchorage in 2021, and is passionate about accelerating the state’s renewable energy use.
 She loves baking bread and exploring Alaska by foot, bike, and ski.